StevenMayher/432-2022/projectB/proposal_plans.md

 Out 2 | A masking standard will be created by finding some thresholds that will act as a guideline to determine which counties meet most of the masking standards.
 We will then be able to understand how masking standards relate to health care access in a population.
 RQ 2 | Do counties with higher access to primary care physicians meet standardized mask guidelines?
 Samples | 2821 for Model 1,
 Status | **REVISION REQUIRED.** This proposal needs to be revised.
 You're going to need to flesh out the details of Outcome 1 and Outcome 2 more completely.
 In Outcome 1, how are you calculating death rates, and over what period of time?
 In Outcome 2, I need to know how many thresholds you're going to identify (so I know what the maximum count will be) and you need to be able to demonstrate that you will be able to get the data you need from these sources.
 I can't accept "will be created" - you have to create it.
 The only data I'm sure they have is survey responses related to frequency of masking, and that's not going to lead to what I think you'd need.
+Please resubmit revised outcomes, revised research questions and revised specifications of models for both Model 1 and Model 2 that meet these requirements and address the comments below via email to Dr. Love by **9 PM this Thursday 2022-04-07** using the subject "Revised Project B Plans".
+Thank you.

 [Back to Top](#project-b-plans)